Image Similarity using An Ensemble of Context-Sensitive Models: Experiment

 \subsection{Performance of Global Models}

-As shown in Figure \ref{fig:workflow}, we trained two global models, $\mathrm{M}_{G1}$ and $\mathrm{M}_{G2}$.
-The former was trained with an amalgamation of the eight CS data clusters (8k in total), and the latter was trained with the CC validation set (12k random triples).
+One straightforward potential solution to improve global performance is to fine-tune deep models on triples with random reference images.
+Therefore, we fine-tuned two global models, $\mathrm{M}_{G1}$ and $\mathrm{M}_{G2}$.
+The former was fine-tuned with an amalgamation of the eight CS data clusters (8k triples in total), and the latter with the CC validation set (12k triples with 1,320 random reference images).
 Three architectures were used.
-Table \ref{table:global_model} shows the results of testing these models against the CC testing set (10k).
+Table \ref{table:global_model} shows the results of testing these models on the CC testing set (10k triples with 1,010 unique and random reference images).

-The global models trained on the CC validation set achieved 77\%$\sim$80\% on average, which is similar to existing models, e.g., ViT: $\sim$80\% and ResNet18: $\sim$77\%, which are not trained on any of our labelled data.
-Additionally, training on all of our context training set (8k) does not improve the performance on the testing set either.
-Moreover, training one single model on all of the amalgamated context datasets led to a decrease in accuracy on the testing set (69\%$\sim$72\%) compared with their untrained counterparts (77\%$\sim$80\%).
+The global models trained on the CC validation set ($\mathrm{M}_{G2}$) achieved 77\%$\sim$80\% on average, which is similar to existing models, e.g., ViT: $\sim$80\% and ResNet18: $\sim$77\%, which are not trained on any of our labelled data.
+Additionally, fine-tuning on all of our context training sets (8k) ($\mathrm{M}_{G1}$) does not improve the performance on the testing set either.
+Moreover, fine-tuning one single model on all of the amalgamated context datasets led to a decrease in accuracy on the testing set (69\%$\sim$72\%) compared with their untrained counterparts (77\%$\sim$80\%).
 This might be caused by the sparsity of the context training set which only contains eight reference images.

+The worse performance (compared with CLIP or DINO) of these two global models shows that: directly fine-tuning on random triples does not improve the performance due to the huge data space and limited amount of labelled data.
+By contrast, fixing the reference image $R_i$ hugely reduces the size of data needed to fine-tune the neural nets.
+Therefore, each single CS model is able to outperform existing algorithms on triples with seen reference images that are similar to $R_i$ (Figure \ref{fig:step}).
+To boost the global performance (on random triples), one plausible approach is to construct ensemble models to utilize the local improvement of each CS model.